 Smack bang in the middle of a designated dark area in Western Australia's Cape Range National Park is Sal Salis Ningaloo Reef, whose wilderness tents blend seamlessly into the surrounding sand dunes.
-Watch stars dance in the night sky against a sound track of lapping waves from the comfort of your four-poster bed or while lying on the beach below.
+Watch stars dance in the night sky against a soundtrack of lapping waves from the comfort of your four-poster bed or while lying on the beach below.
 With only nine tents, you'll feel truly tiny against the vast planetarium.

-At a staggering 11,500 feet high in North-Eastern India, you'll be forgiven for attempting to reach out and touch the night sky from the hills of Ladakh.
+At a staggering 11,500ft-high in North-Eastern India, you'll be forgiven for attempting to reach out and touch the night sky from the hills of Ladakh.
 The sheer inaccessibility of the place has enabled it to virtually escape all light pollution, creating a starry night so magnificent Van Gogh would feel positively embarrassed.
 Watch twinkling stars cascade across a black canvas behind jagged snow-capped mountains from the sophisticated charm of the Shakti Ladakh Village Houses.
 You might even spy an equally mesmerising snow leopard.

 The Atacama Desert, Chile